Phil Mickelson: 2011–2013

-2013

 Mickelson began the 2013 season in January by playing in the Humana Challenge, where he finished T37 at −17.
 His next event was the following week in his home event near San Diego at the Farmers Insurance Open.
 Mickelson endured a disappointing tournament, finishing T51, shooting all four rounds in the 70s.
 In the first round of the Waste Management Phoenix Open, Mickelson tied his career-low round of 60.
 He made seven birdies in his first nine holes and needed a birdie on the 18th hole to equal the PGA Tour record of 59.
 However, his 25-foot birdie putt on the final hole lipped out, resulting in him missing out by a single shot on making only the sixth round of 59 in PGA Tour history.
 Mickelson led the tournament wire-to-wire and completed a four-shot win over Brandt Snedeker for his 41st PGA Tour victory and 3rd Phoenix Open title.
 Mickelson's score of 28-under-par tied Mark Calcavecchia's tournament scoring record.
 He also moved back inside the world's top 10 after falling down as far as number 22.

-Sixth runner-up finish at the U.S. Open

-At the U.S. Open at Merion, Mickelson entered the final round leading by one stroke after rounds of 67-72-70 (−1) over the first three days, but he started the final round by three-putting the 3rd and 5th holes for double-bogeys to fall out of the lead.
+At the U.S. Open at Merion in 2013, Mickelson entered the final round leading by one stroke after rounds of 67-72-70 (−1) over the first three days, but he started the final round by three-putting the 3rd and 5th holes for double-bogeys to fall out of the lead.
 He regained the lead at the par-4 10th when he holed his second shot from the rough for an eagle.
 However, a misjudgment at the short par-3 13th saw him fly the green and make a bogey to slip one behind leader Justin Rose.
 Another bogey followed at the 15th, before narrowly missing a birdie putt on the 16th that would have tied Rose.
 Mickelson could not make a birdie at the 17th and after a blocked drive on the 18th, he could not hole his pitch from short of the green, which led to a final bogey.
 Mickelson ended up finishing tied for second with Jason Day, two strokes behind Justin Rose.
 It was the sixth runner-up finish of Mickelson's career at the U.S. Open, an event record and only behind Jack Nicklaus's seven runner-up finishes at The Open Championship.
 After the event, Mickelson called the loss heartbreaking and said "this is tough to swallow after coming so close...
 I felt like this was as good an opportunity I could ask for and to not get it... it hurts."
-It was also Father's Day, which happened to be his birthday.